 Keratoconus is not associated with physical symptoms such as inflammation and redness; therefore, this condition may go undetected for a long period of time.
 Most individuals who develop keratoconus will have the occurrence in both eyes.
 Individuals with undiagnosed keratoconus typically notice their vision deteriorating in one eye and gradually to the next eye.
 They may complain of halos, glares, and ghosting of images.

-The eye physicians at Parkhurst Nu-Vision recommend considering enrollment in the Corneal Crosslinking clinical trial at the first hint of diagnosis.
+The eye physicians at Parkhurst Nu-Vision recommend Corneal Crosslinking at the first hint of diagnosis.
 The idea is to freeze it before it gets bad.

 Mild Keratoconus: In the early stages, glasses or soft contacts can deliver immediate but temporary vision correction.
 Unfortunately, due to the progressive nature of the condition, there will be a point where glasses and contacts will no longer work.